Best pushchair brands

-A few of the iCandy pushchairs, such as the Cherry, are no longer sold widely, but can be bought second-hand, saving you money on expensive models as well.
+A few of the iCandy pushchairs, such as the Cherry, are no longer sold, but can be bought second-hand, saving you money on expensive models as well.
 Read our second-hand pushchairs reviews to see if an older model might be the way to go.

 How we review iCandy pushchairs

-Our experts in the Which? test lab put each iCandy pushchair through more than 30 tests to check its strength, durability and safety in line with British standards including checking for finger traps or choking hazards.
+Our experts in our test lab put each iCandy pushchair through more than 30 tests to check its strength, durability and safety in line with British standards including checking for finger traps or choking hazards.

 We assess how easy the pushchair is to push, adjust for children of different ages and fold up.
 We also assess suitability for public transport and test to see if there's space left in the boot of a standard family car once the pushchair is in there.